HarvardOpenData/HarvardOpenData.github.io/README.md

 Harvard students: interested in working with us? **[Sign up for the team!](https://docs.google.com/a/college.harvard.edu/forms/d/1Jiq3Dsnn-XQ5zMZJsMyRMejzd34OiaAEnqXFVxf3d5A/viewform)**

-**Introductory meeting Friday 4/17 4:30-5:30pm in Pierce 301.
-Come meet everyone involved in the project, join a team, and enjoy free pizza!**

 Grab a copy of the repository with:

 ```